Peteskis/Project-Gorgon-Character-Viewer/README.md

-Working on V1.2 with a colour picker and themes. +The ability to do a multi character search for items that will list the specified search details and on what character
+V1.2 beta now up with a colour picker and themes. +The ability to do a multi character search for items that will list the specified search details and on what character

 # 👉  **[Launch Viewer here]( https://peteskis.github.io/Project-Gorgon-Character-Viewer/index.html)**